I Tried Monin Toasted Coconut Syrup

 I started with a simple hot latte.

-It didn’t overpower the espresso at all.
-Instead, it blended in the background, adding a subtle toasted sweetness that felt similar to hazelnut or vanilla, just more interesting.
+It didn’t overpower the espresso.
+Instead, it sat quietly in the background, adding warmth and depth similar to hazelnut or vanilla, but more interesting.

-The coconut flavor is there, but it’s soft and rounded, not aggressive.
+The coconut flavor is present, but it’s soft and rounded, not aggressive or artificial.

 Best hot coffee uses I tested: